Myanmar's young 'Generation Z' protesters take on the military | DW | 17.02.2021

 A new generation of pro-democracy protesters in Myanmar is diverse, social media savvy and more connected to the world.
 Will it make a difference?

 Following the coup in Myanmar on February 1, many people were in a stupor.
-This didn't last long.
+But this didn't last long.

 Less than 72 hours after the military took power, people across the country took to the county's most popular social media platform, Facebook, to articulate their anger and frustration at the military takeover.